hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 1. Copy the `d2x-cios-installer` from the <code>d2x_<wbr>cIOS_<wbr>Installer<wbr>.zip</code> file to the apps folder on your SD Card.
 1. Copy the contents of the downloaded Tiramisu *`.zip`* file to the root of your SD Card.
 1. Copy the `compat_installer.elf` file to the `wiiu/apps` folder on the root of your SD Card.
+1. Copy the contents of the downloaded Priiloader *`.zip`* file to the root of your SD Card.
+1. Copy the `PriiloaderWiiUForwarder.wuhb` file to the `wiiu/apps` folder on the root of your SD Card.
 1. Take the SD Card out of your computer and plug it into your Wii U console.

 ### NAND Backup